frioux/blog/content/posts/git-1-7-5-1-from-git-on-ubuntu.md

 Once that's done do something like the following:

     make configure
-    ./configure --prefix=/opt
+    ./configure --prefix=/opt --with-libpcre
-    make -j5 all doc
+    make -j5 all
+    make doc html
     sudo make install install-doc install-html

-I used the prefix because I'd rather not install on top of my existing stuff; you might want to install to home.
+I used the prefix because I'd rather not install on top of my existing stuff; you might want to install to home.  `--with-libpcre` lets you use perl compatible regular expressions in `git grep`.
+For some reason you can build the code in parallel (`-j5 all`) but not the docs (`doc html`).

 Anyway, after doing that ensure that $prefix/bin is in your path and enjoy a brand new git!